microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 ## Usage

-Now that you have the node modules installed, you can enable CosmosDB transcript logging by adding the following code to your existing bot framework app.
+Now that you have the node modules installed, you can enable Cosmos DB transcript logging by adding the following code to your existing bot framework app.

-Add this import statement for the CosmosDB Transcript Store:
+Add this import statement for the Cosmos DB Transcript Store:

 ```JavaScript
 const { CosmosDbTranscriptStore} = require('botbuilder-transcript-cosmosdb');
 ```

-Add import statements for the Transcript Logging Middleware and CosmosDB Document Client DB, if you don't already have them.
+Add import statements for the Transcript Logging Middleware and Cosmos DB Document Client DB, if you don't already have them.
 For example:

 ```JavaScript
 const { ActivityTypes, BotFrameworkAdapter, TranscriptLoggerMiddleware } = require('botbuilder');